Retrofit Insulated Panels

 Retrofit insulated panels (also called nailbase panels) provide continuous exterior insulation and a solid nailing surface in a single step.
 Perfect for deep energy retrofits and new construction, retrofit insulated panels are a labor-saving method of reaching a high-performance, airtight building envelope.

-Click below for a comprehensive installation manual developed by SIPA in conjunction with Home Innovation Research Labs.
+Click below (or the cover image to the right) for a comprehensive installation manual developed by SIPA in conjunction with Home Innovation Research Labs.
 The guide is intended to serve alongside manufacturer's installation recommendations for retrofit insulated panels.

 Extensive research by NYSERDA, Home Innovation Research Labs and DOE Building America confirms the energy-saving benefits of retrofit insulated panels.